OpenSlides/openslides-manage-service/README.md

 Then run:

     $ ./openslides setup .
+    $ docker-compose pull
     $ docker-compose up

 Wait until all services are available.
 Then run in a second terminal in the same directory:

     $ ./openslides initial-data

-Now open https://localhost:8000, login and have fun (TODO: HTTPS-support is still missing).
-Afterwars run:
+Now open http://localhost:8000, login and have fun (TODO: HTTPS-support is still missing).

+## Stop the server

+To stop the server run:

     $ docker-compose stop